Introduction to Python#

 To launch JupyterLab, we first need to start up Anaconda Navigator.
 This can be done by searching for Anaconda Navigator in your system search bar, and clicking on the green, circular icon.

 Once this has opened, click the JupyterLab launch button, as below.
-This is different from selecting “Notebook”.
+Please note that this is different from selecting “Notebook”.

 This should launch a web browser and open a tab for JupyterLab.
 The title of the tab will be JupyterLab.
-It will look like:
+It will look something like the following image:

 Other ways to launch JupyterLab#

-You can also launch JupyterLab from the command line.
-On Windows, open up an Anaconda PowerShell, or a command line shell and type the following.
-On macOS, open a terminal window, and type the same command.
+If you installed Anaconda, you can also launch JupyterLab from the command line.
+If you’re on Windows, search for the application Anaconda Prompt and open it and type the following.
+On macOS or Linux, open a terminal window, and type the same command.

 jupyter lab